 Even when they’re relaxing in the pool, your dog still needs you!
 Your dog is still at risk of drowning in the pool, so remember: Never leave your pet unattended, even for a short time.

 7. Keep Those Chemicals Out of Your Dog

 Your pool’s water is relaxing and refreshing, but those enjoyable qualities may be a bit too enticing to your dog.
 If you catch your dog trying to take a quick sip of pool water, stop them immediately.
 That water contains chlorine and other chemicals that can be harmful to dogs in large quantities.

 When pool fun is done, make sure to give your dog a thorough cleaning and rinsing.
 This’ll help them look their best, but it’ll also keep their fur free of any chemicals they may have picked up from the pool.

 9. Keep Your Pool Clean and Well Maintained

 One of the best ways to keep your pet clean and safe in the pool is to make sure your pool is clean and safe in the first place.
 If your pool isn’t well-kept and clean, your dog could pick up all sorts of dirt, algae, and other pool pollutants.
 Before you introduce your dog to the pool, make it a priority to contact Alpha and Omega Pool Services as soon as possible.

-Alpha and Omega offers expert pool cleaning in the Las Vegas area, but our serviced doesn’t stop there.
-We also offer thorough pool repair, as well as extended maintenance to make sure your pool stays ready to use through the entire season.
+Alpha and Omega offers expert pool cleaning in the Henderson area, but our service doesn’t stop there.
+We also offer extended pool maintenance to make sure your pool stays ready to use through the entire season.
 With a clean pool, basic knowledge of pet pool safety, and a well-trained dog, you’ll be ready for a pool season the whole family can enjoy together!